missionpinball/mpf-docs/install/windows.rst

    C:\Users\BRIAN MADDEN>

 Notice that pip is now version 9.0.1 (or later, depending on the latest version when you're doing this), and not the 7.x version that came with Python 3.4.4.
-Setuptools has also been updated.
+Setuptools has also been updated to version 35.5.1 (or later).

 3. Install MPF
 --------------